sheldonchaves/angular-mvc/README.md

 ### About github project

-Exemple of project using github actions to build, deploy on gh-pages, create screenshots and commit in repository.
+Example of project using github actions to build, deploy on gh-pages, create screenshots and commit in repository.

 ***